 The vast array of forms and functions exhibited by different cell types is made possible by the organization of specialized domains within the cell cortex such as cell:cell and cell:matrix adhesions, the intestinal brush border, neuronal growth cone and immunological synapse.
 The assembly of such cortical domains involves the coordination of processes occurring at the plasma membrane with those in the underlying cytoskeleton.
 Central to this coordination is the formation of protein complexes at the plasma membrane that position membrane receptors, control their abundance and activity, and link them to the cortical cytoskeleton, thereby serving both regulatory and architectural functions.
 The overarching goal of my laboratory is to understand how the organization of protein complexes at the cell cortex contributes to morphogenesis and tumorigenesis.

 Through the generation and analysis of mouse and three dimensional tissue culture models, we identiﬁed critical roles for Merlin and the ERM proteins in morphogenesis, homeostasis and tumorigenesis in many tissues including the liver, kidney, intestine, skin and mammary gland.
 Molecular and cell-based studies suggest that these phenotypes are caused by defective organization of the cortical cytoskeleton, which leads to altered distribution of membrane receptors such as EGFR/ErbBs, cell junction components, and/or protein complexes that guide the orientation and function of the mitotic spindle.
 We also discovered that a fundamental function of Merlin is to restrict the distribution of Ezrin at the cell cortex and that loss of this activity underlies several of these phenotypes.
-In the absence of Merlin, as in NF2-mutant cancers, unrestricted cortical Ezrin drives aberrant mechanical stress on cell-cell junctions, altered endocytic trafficking of membrane receptors such as EGFR/ErbBs and aberrant centrosome-to-cortex communication, yielding defective spindle orientation and integrity.
-These studies provided novel insight into how the organization of the cell cortex deﬁnes the identity and behavior of individual cell types and into how aberrant cortical organization contributes to unscheduled cell proliferation and tumor development.
+In the absence of Merlin, unrestricted cortical Ezrin drives aberrant mechanical stress on cell-cell junctions, altered endocytic trafficking of membrane receptors and abnormal centrosome-to-cortex communication, yielding defective spindle orientation and integrity.
+These studies provided novel insight into how the organization of the cell cortex governs the identity and behavior of individual cell types and into how defective cortical organization contributes to unscheduled cell proliferation, invasion and tumor development.